TrivadisPF/kafka-backup/docs/kafka-backup.md

 # Kafka Backup & Restore

-## Kafka Backup connector guide

-An Apache Kafka connect sink connector for doing backups of Kafka topics to Amazon S3.
-For more information about configuring connectors in general see the official Confluent documentation.

-### Sink Connector Configuration Options
+## Kafka Backup Sink Connector Configuration Options

-To use this connector, specify the name of the connector class in the connector.class configuration property.
+To use this connector, specify the name of the connector class in the `connector.class` configuration property.

 `connector.class=ch.tbd.kafka.backuprestore.backup.kafkaconnect.BackupSinkConnector`